AdobeDocs/campaign-web.en/help/v8/get-started/work-with-folders.md

   ![](assets/folders.png){zoomable="yes"}

 You can set up a folder type.
-For example : a folder of deliveries.
+For example: a folder of deliveries.
 The icon of the folder will change according to this type.

 ## Create a new folder

-To create a new folder in Adobe Campaign Web UI, follow these steps :
+To create a new folder in Adobe Campaign Web UI, follow these steps:

 1. In **[!UICONTROL Explorer]**, go to the folder in which you want to create your new folder.
 Under the **[!UICONTROL ...]** menu, You have **[!UICONTROL Create new folder]**